Dixa-public/dixa-mcp-public/README.md

 **Note**: Replace `/path/to/venv/bin/python` and `/path/to/dixa-mcp-public/server.py` with your actual paths.

-#### Option 2: HTTP/SSE Transport
+#### Option 2: HTTP/SSE Transport (Remote Servers)

-For remote access or when you want to use Bearer token authentication.
+For remote access or when you want to use Bearer token authentication via HTTP headers.

 ##### Step 1: Start the HTTP Server